-As a Tiktok influencer, you need to upload videos frequently.
+As a Tiktok user, you need to upload videos frequently.
 Unfortunately, a large number of TikTok users have been encountering difficulties while attempting to upload videos to their profiles.

 Why Does TikTok Say “Failed to Upload and Has Been Saved to Drafts”

 Sadly sometimes Tiktok videos won’t post, leaving users feeling frustrated.
-Some of the reasons why Tiktok videos may not be upload and you might see the error “failed to upload and has been saved to drafts” are because:
+Some of the reasons why Tiktok videos won’t upload and you might see the error “failed to upload and has been saved to drafts” are because:

 1. You’re Blocked From Posting